MAminSFV/UR5/readme.md

-if you had any quenstions, Contact: safavi.m.amin@gmail.com
+if you have any quenstions, please contact: safavi.m.amin@gmail.com